-Tumor-activated protein promotes cancer spreadMay 13th, 2013 in Cancer /
+Tumor-activated protein promotes cancer spreadMay 13, 2013 in Medicine & Health / Cancer

 Researchers at the University of California, San Diego School of Medicine and UC San Diego Moores Cancer Center report that cancers physically alter cells in the lymphatic system – a network of vessels that transports and stores immune cells throughout the body – to promote the spread of disease, a process called metastasis.